 This program is focused on learning how to be creative and express one’s innate artistic talents by using natural materials such as clay and natural pigments.
-This fun, very hands-on program is lead by our experienced resident Earth artists Bob, who will show students how to make clay sculptures, paint with natural materials, and myriad other interesting and beautiful pieces using natural and recycled materials.
+This fun hands-on activity gives students the opportunity to make clay sculptures, paint with natural materials, and try a myriad of other interesting pieces using natural and recycled materials.

-This activity can be added to any of the other activities
+This activity can be added to any of the other options

 Grades: Prep – Senior